Steakhouse employee saves LI woman from choking

 “It kind of just becomes tunnel vision for me when something like that happens,” he said.
 “Someone was in need of help and I just acted on it.”

 As for Coletti, the experience has shaken her up and left her with a bruised rib.
-She’s grateful to be alive, and has taken it easy since the incident, she said.
+She’s grateful to be alive, she said.

 Comments